Top 10 Animals in Harry Potter 🐉

 - A Basilisk's venom can destroy a Horcrux.

 Fawkes is Albus Dumbledore's phoenix.
 He is red and gold in color and is about the size of a swan.
 He makes his first appearance in book 2.
 At the end of his life, he ignites to be reborn from his ashes.
 Fawkes was the inspiration for the name of the resistance group The Order of the Phoenix.
-This animal is also known to heal wounds by shedding tears, as well as the ability to carry loads that can do 100 times its weight.
+This animal is also known to heal wounds by shedding tears, as well as the ability to carry loads up to 100 times its own weight.

 - Two of Fawkes' feathers were used to make two separate wands.
 The first of these two wands chose Tom Riddle (Voldemort) as their wizard and the second chose Harry Potter.